TLuckh/SimpleContextMenus/README.md

 Clicking on an entry in the context menu will open the corresponding file in the local file structure
-(using the standard association for the program), and passes each of the selected files, if any as arguments (each wrapped in quotes).
+(using the standard association for the program), and passes each of the selected files, if any as, arguments (each wrapped in quotes).

-Furthermore, the current working directory (in Python e.g. os.getcwd()) will be set to the directory in which you right clicked.
+Furthermore, the current working directory (in Python e.g. os.getcwd()) will be set to the directory in which you right-clicked.

 ## Odd Behavior